gazizbolatov/banking_dataanalysis_python/README.md

 ## Key Findings and Recommendations

 ### 1. Average Age of Clients with Loans:
 - The average age of clients with loans was found to be around 40 years, significantly higher than 30 years.
-This confirms that older customers are more likely to apply for loans.
+This confirms that older customers are more likely to apply for loans or they still have unpaid loans.

 **Recommendation:** Focus marketing and loan offerings on the 30-40 age group, as they are more likely to be actively acquiring mortgages.
 Offer flexible terms and smaller loans for the younger demographic (under 30 years).

 ### 2. Mortgage Acquisition by Age Groups:
 - Younger individuals (under 29 years) are less likely to acquire mortgages.
-This could be due to limited financial stability, as many in this group may still live with their parents.
+This could be due to limited financial stability, as many in this group may still live with their parents as studies show.
-- Customers aged 30-40 years tend to acquire mortgages more frequently due to increased financial stability.
+- Customers aged 30-40 years tend to have more mortgages than younget generation
-- People over 50 years old are less likely to have active mortgages, as they may have already repaid their loans or face reduced purchasing power.
+- People over 50 years old are less likely to have active mortgages, as they may have already repaid their loans or used the reduced purchasing power when buying a house.

 **Recommendation:** Offer tailored mortgage programs for younger individuals with lower interest rates or debt restructuring options to encourage more young people to consider home ownership.

 ### 3. Client Demographics:
 - The primary customer base of the bank consists of working individuals aged 30-40 years.
-This group is more likely to seek mortgages, which is a crucial segment for the bank.
+This group is more likely to still have mortgages, which is a crucial segment for the bank.

 **Recommendation:** Increase targeted marketing and offer special mortgage products for this group.
-Additionally, partner with large employers to provide exclusive mortgage options for their employees.
+Additionally, partner with large employers to provide exclusive mortgage options for younger employees (up to 29).

 ### 4. Loan Probability by Age:
 - The probability of acquiring a loan decreases as age increases.
 Clients aged 20 years have a 14.82% chance of getting a loan, while those aged 50 years have only a 12.75% chance.

-**Recommendation:** Develop personalized loan products for different age groups, especially focusing on the 30-40 age range, where loan approval probability is higher.
+**Recommendation:** Develop personalized loan products for different age groups, especially creating new ways to acquire young customers with flexible payment plans

 ## Model Performance
 The Logistic Regression model achieved an accuracy of 87.55%, which demonstrates its effectiveness in predicting loan acquisition based on customer age.